Texas trooper alleges inhumane treatment of migrants by state officials along southern border

 "It would also not be surprising coming from a Governor who abandoned migrant children on the side of the road in below freezing temperatures on Christmas Eve," Jean-Pierre wrote on Twitter, an apparent reference to Texas dropping migrants off outside the vice president's residence in Washington, D.C., last year.

-Erin Heeter, a spokesperson for the Department of Homeland Security, called the report "troubling and if true is cruel and inhumane."
+Erin Heeter, a spokesperson for the Department of Homeland Security, called the report troubling, and if true, "cruel and inhumane."

 "Enforcing immigration law is a federal authority, and DHS continues to prioritize the well-being of those we encounter and those in our custody through the implementation of our plan to safely and humanely manage the Southwest Border," Heeter said.
 "We can both enforce our laws and treat human beings with dignity."